 We have a new cohort of SOJC Hall of Achievement inductees, and we're excited to celebrate them with you!
-Please join us for a virtual gala on October 28 at 5–6:30 p.m.
+Watch our virtual gala on October 28 at 5–6:30 p.m.
 PDT to hear from our amazing alumni and faculty and see moving tributes to the lives and careers of our four inductees and our 2020 Eric Allen Outstanding Young Alum.
 Watch the video and learn more about this year’s honorees below.

 Meet the 2021 Inductees

 Ken Doctor works as an analyst, speaker, and consultant on news business models through his company, Newsonomics, and Harvard’s Nieman Journalism Lab.
 Extensively quoted in the press on the changing economics of the news business, Ken is a 21-year veteran of Knight Ridder Newspapers who has served in several executive and newsroom capacities.
 In late 2020, he founded and launched Lookout Local, where he brings his expertise to bear on producing a first-of-its-kind, mobile-first, community-centric local news product.
 Among its initial funders are the Knight Foundation, Google News Innovation Challenge, The Lenfest Institute for Journalism, and the Silicon Valley Community Foundation.